 Friday: Explore Rome’s Ancient Past

-Once you’re settled up, spend the afternoon wandering Monti’s charming cobblestone streets, which are full of independent boutiques run by local artisans and makers.
-At Kokoro, you might see the seamstress in action, as all of the clothing is designed by the owners.
-Art Privé Gioielli is the place for jewelry made with precious and semiprecious stones.
-And Grezzo Raw Chocolate sells edible souvenirs you can bring home — all vegan, gluten-free, lactose-free and organic — if you can resist the temptation to eat them right away.
+Once you’re settled up, spend the afternoon wandering Monti’s charming cobblestone streets, which are full of independent, funky boutiques run by local artisans.
+At Kokoro, you might see the clothing being sewn, as all of the items, save some vintage pieces, are one-of-a-kind and designed by the shop proprietors.
+Art Privé Gioielli is the place for artful jewelry made with precious and semiprecious stones.
+And Grezzo Raw Chocolate sells edible souvenirs you can bring home — all vegan, gluten-free, dairy-free, and refined sugar free — if you can resist the temptation to eat them right away.

 Saturday: See the Vatican’s Artistic Treasures

 Be sure to fuel up with a cappuccino this morning, because you’re setting out to tackle one of the world’s largest and most visited collections.
-Established in the 16th century, the Vatican Museums are housed in the Vatican Palace, a massive labyrinthine complex comprising an estimated 1,400 rooms, chapels and galleries.
+Established in the 16th century, the Vatican Museums are housed in Vatican City’s Apolistic Palace, the residence of the pope and a massive labyrinthine complex of over 1,000 rooms.

-You could easily spend an entire day there and just scratch the surface; plan your visit carefully or you’ll be overwhelmed by the crowds and the sheer amount of art to see.
-The top bucket-list stop is the Sistine Chapel, painted by Michelangelo in the 15th century, but there are plenty of other highlights, including the Raphael Rooms with their gorgeous frescoes; the Laocoön and His Sons, one of the most famous Roman sculptures since it was first excavated in 1509; the Belvedere torso, which historians say inspired Michaelangelo himself; and the Hall of Maps.
+You could easily spend an entire day there and just scratch the surface; plan your visit carefully or you’ll be overwhelmed by crowds and the sheer quantity of stunning art.
+An unforgettable spot is the Sistine Chapel, painted by Michelangelo in the 15th century, but there are plenty of other highlights, including the Raphael Rooms with their gorgeous frescoes, the Laocoön and His Sons — one of the most famous Roman sculptures since it was first excavated in 1509, and the Hall of Maps.

 For a quick lunch, head over to Bonci Pizzarium, widely regarded as the city’s best spot for pizza al taglio (by the slice).
-Created by master pizzaiolo Gabriele Bonci, the pizzas feature dozens of different toppings, including prosciutto, artichokes, mozzarella, anchovies, mortadella and lots more.
-Line up at the counter and choose as many flavors as you like — the pizza is priced by weight.
+Created by master pizzaiolo Gabriele Bonci, the pizzas feature dozens of different toppings, including prosciutto, artichokes, mozzarella, anchovies, mortadella, and potatoes.
+Line up at the counter and pick as many slices as you like — the pizza is priced by weight.

-Trastevere comes alive in the evenings, when locals and visitors flock to atmospheric, quintessentially Romanesque squares like Piazza Santa Maria in Trastevere and Piazza Trilussa.
-The neighborhood is home to some of Rome’s best trattorias.
-For some of the best cacio e pepe and carbonara in the city, head over to Da Enzo al 29.
+Trastevere comes alive in the evenings, when locals and visitors flock to atmospheric, quintessentially Romanesque squares like Piazza Santa Maria in Trastevere and Piazza Trilussa, sipping apertivo and watching music in the shade of ancient basilicas and stunning fountains.
+Stay in the neighborhood for some of the best iterations of the four great Roman pastas — cacio e pepe, gricia, amatricana, and carbonara — at Da Enzo al 29.
 This family-run trattoria doesn’t take reservations, so plan to get there by 6:30 p.m. if you want to snag one of the first tables when they open at 7 p.m.

 Sunday: Immerse Yourself in Baroque Rome in the Centro Storico

 You’ve explored ancient ruins and visited the Vatican Museums, so now it’s time to see why Rome itself is often called an open-air museum.
-There’s no better place to do this than the Centro Storico, the most ancient corner of the city, and the area around the Spanish Steps, the dramatic 18th-century stairway below Trinità dei Monti that has been featured in art, literature and film since its creation.
+There’s no better place to do this than the Centro Storico, the most ancient corner of the city, and the area around the Spanish Steps, the dramatic 18th-century stairway below Trinità dei Monti, an iconic location featured across art, literature, and film.

 From there, head over to Piazza Navona, the bustling oval piazza where you can admire Bernini’s Fountain of the Four Rivers.
 The streets surrounding it are lined with shops, restaurants and churches such as Santa Maria della Pace, which houses yet more frescoes by Raphael.
 Then make your way over to the Pantheon to see the great Renaissance master’s tomb.
 Now a Catholic church, it’s actually Rome’s best-preserved ancient temple, and its iconic dome and oculus have inspired architecture the world over.